Trauma

 What is PTSD?

-At Yes We Can Youth Clinics, we have a lot of experience with (childhood) trauma and the problems that often play a role at the same time, such as an anxiety disorder and addiction issues.
-Step by step, we help these young people to get their lives back on track and to regain confidence in themselves and in the future.
+At Yes We Can Youth Clinics, we have a lot of experience with (childhood) trauma and the problems that often play a role at the same time, such as anxiety disorder and addiction issues.
+Step by step, we help these young people get their lives back on track and regain confidence in themselves and the future.
 Our multi-disciplinary team is available 24/7 to provide all the necessary support and guidance.

-Characteristics and Symptoms of Trauma / PTSD
+Characteristics and symptoms of Trauma/PTSD

 Treatment of trauma / PTSD